The Lowest-Cost-of-Living States and Why They Offer Good Opportunities

 - Median home price—$125,800

-Take a look at some of the hottest careers in Oklahoma and the rates at which jobs are expected to grow during the period from 2014 to 2024.16
+Take a look at some of the hottest careers in Oklahoma and the rates at which the Oklahoma Economic Security Commission expects jobs to grow during the period from 2014 to 2024.

 - Physical therapy aide—33 percent